eclipse/milo/milo-examples/client-examples/README.md

 # How to use the client examples

-To run the client examples., perform the following steps:
+To run the client examples., do the following steps:

 1. Import the project into your favorite IDE (IntelliJ or Eclipse)